 The true power of Metricly’s monitoring solution is policies.
 To demonstrate how useful policies are, Metricly automatically creates an SQS policy for detecting when a queue is falling behind.
 The gist of this policy—If the queue’s arrival rate is more than the completion rate for a sustained period of two hours, then the queue is considered to be falling behind.

 While this is just a basic example, you can easily see how those 13 metrics can be used to build incredibly powerful alerts to ensure you are always aware of the health of your message queues.
 Policies built around things like the total messages in a queue, or the approximate age of the oldest message can be used to quickly identify stuck workers and stale queues.

 Default SQS Dashboard

-In addition to an example policy, Netuitive also creates a summary dashboard for a high-level view of your SQS queue.
+In addition to an example policy, Metricly also creates a summary dashboard for a high-level view of your SQS queue.
 This default dashboard shows basic information like metric aggregates, peak message arrival and completion rates, and some basic queue data, but can be updated to provide any information you need based off of the available metrics data.

-It is important to note that the Netuitive dashboards are separate from policies.
+It is important to note that the Metricly dashboards are separate from policies.
 While dashboards provide passive data presented in a way that can be used to identify high-level trends over time, policies are rules that can be used for sending alerts when specific events happen.

-While the examples provided here are demonstrative by design, the transparency that Netuitive provides into the health of Amazon SQS should be pretty clear.
+While the examples provided here are demonstrative by design, the transparency that Metricly provides into the health of Amazon SQS should be pretty clear.
 When it comes to infrastructure monitoring, two things are important: data and analysis.
-And Netuitive’s Amazon SQS monitoring integration provides more than enough of both to ensure a healthy and happy system.
+And Metricly’s Amazon SQS monitoring integration provides more than enough of both to ensure a healthy and happy system.
 With some good data and a little bit of foresight, you can easily stay ahead of issues in your application architecture, and ensure that problems are resolved quickly and efficiently.